hoagiep64/FFXI/readme.md

 Custom_JOB should be set to 0 for default.
 1 for Custom.

 JobDisplay Custom Building
-•In the custom file you must specify what to display.
+â€¢In the custom file you must specify what to display.
 Each column, 1 through 10, should have a function specified.
-A column number will need to be specified: IE) Ability_Display(1,1) would display Berserk as column one.
-•Please reference your Windower4\res folder for ability_recasts.lua and buffs.lua ID numbers.
+A column number will need to be specified: IE) Ability_Display(1,1) would display Berserk as column one. â€¢Please reference your Windower4\res folder for ability_recasts.lua and buffs.lua ID numbers.

 Functions currently included:
 NOTE-Functions are case sensitive.

 Standard:
-Ability_Display(column,abil,buff,label) - Displays an ability, if it's on cooldown, and if the specified buff is active.
-•An abilitiy not learned, mertied or otherwise avaialble will result in an Empty(column).
+Ability_Display(column,abil,buff,label) - Displays an ability, if it's on cooldown, and if the specified buff is active. â€¢An abilitiy not learned, mertied, or otherwise unavailable will result in an Empty(column).
 Spell_Display(column,spell_id) -- Displays a spell and if it's on cooldown or not.
 Empty(column) -- Sets column to blank.
 Set_Display(column,value,color) -- Player input driven set displays.